Kaylaesmith1/budget_busters/README.md

 ➡️ Benefits - Insights can be gained on spending habits and patterns.
 Monitoring progress toward reaching your financial goals is easy and accessible.

 While creating this project we were mindful to future-proof for scalibility.
-Google sheets was initially used as a backend - this was chosen as it was felt that this app should really have a way of saving data so that a returning user can enter spending data, in particular, over a period of time.
+Google sheets with Flast/Jinga data transfers between HTML & python was initially trialled as a backend - this was chosen as it was felt that this app should really have a way of saving data so that a returning user can enter spending data, in particular, over a period of time.
+However, while this worked successfully in a development environment, deployment presented time-consuming challenges!
+A workaround was taken for BudgetWise version 1.
+With this workaround, user data is preserved per device, therefore a mobile phone user can see insights on spedning patterns recorded on their device, over a period of time.

-One way (perhaps a final solution) would be to build this using Django frameworks which support full database and authentication functionality.
-To reduce deployment complexity, we opted for Google sheets.
-This has embarked us on a learning curve with Flask (used as the bridge between HTML and Python).
+A future version of BudgetWise could use Django frameworks which support full database and authentication functionality.

 ## Design
 ### Color Scheme